apache/doris-website/blog/cross-cluster-replication-for-read-write.md

 ---
 {
-    'title': "Cross-Cluster Replication for read-write separation: story of a grocery store brand", 'summary': "Cross-cluster replication (CCR) in Apache Doris is proven to be fast, stable, and easy to use.
+    'title': "Cross-cluster replication for read-write separation: story of a grocery store brand", 'summary': "Cross-cluster replication (CCR) in Apache Doris is proven to be fast, stable, and easy to use.
 It secures a real-time data synchronization latency of 1 second.", 'date': '2024-04-25',
     'author': 'Apache Doris',